hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

-# Validation of the the quality of Hyperledger Composer
+# Validation of the quality of Hyperledger Composer

-Hyperledger Composer is a open source technology that is developed in the open.
-Therefore every Pull Request that is merged is a *public* release of code, api and documentation.
+Hyperledger Composer is an open source technology that is developed in the open.
+Therefore every Pull Request that is merged is a *public* release of code, api, and documentation.

 First impressions and the overall first experience do count.
 Even if something isn't perfect for whatever reason, then we can still retain this new relationship _if_ the solution is easily found.